Signs and Symptoms

 There is a wide range of overall disease severity among patients.
 Even if symptoms are fairly mild, it is still important to reduce the risk of complications and progression.
 This will be discussed in the Treatment and Monitoring section.

-The purpose of this section will be to dive deeper.
-It will explain more about what is known and unknown about common Sjogren’s manifestations.
-Obviously it won’t be possible to cover every topic.
+The purpose of this section will be to dive deeper into how the many features of Sjogren's need attention in the clinical setting.
 There are still huge gaps in basic knowledge.
 One of the most important gaps is the poor understanding of fatigue and brain fog.
 Little research attention has been given to these life-changing symptoms.
 Other features, such as sicca manifestations, are better researched and have many treatment options.

-The most common presentation is thought to be some version of the “Sjogren’s Triad” - fatigue, pain and dryness.
-Other early symptoms could lead to more timely diagnosis if clinicians were better trained about the wide variety of Sjogren’s presentations.
+The most common presentation is thought to be some version of the “Sjogren’s Triad”- fatigue, pain and dryness.
+Understanding other common early presentations could lead to more timely diagnosis.
+Long delays after first symptom onset are the norm.
 Common presenting complaints and Red flags are described in the PCPs-Steps to Diagnosis section.

-Some Sjogren’s manifestations may be picked up by routine tests rather than by symptoms.
+Some Sjogren’s manifestations are detected by routine tests rather than by symptoms.
 A few examples include:

-Abnormalities of kidney function occur in up to 50 %, often without symptoms.
+Abnormalities of kidney function occur in up to 50 % of Sjogren's patients.
+This often occurs without any signs or symptoms.
 (10) Abnormal electrolytes, especially low blood potassium, may signal changes in kidney function.
-The typical milder versions of kidney involvement usually don’t require treatment.
-Progressive kidney disease occurs in about 5 %.
+The typical milder versions of kidney involvement usually don’t require treatment, but need to be monitored.
+Progressive kidney disease occurs in about 5 % of patients.

 Immunological changes such as hypergammaglobulinemia (high IgG) may be found on blood tests.
 This is often first noticed because it causes a very high ESR.